protickr/git-notebook/readme.md

 > `$ git branch <new-commit-restored-branch>`
 > and then merge your "new-commit-restored-branch" with your desired branch.
-> or reset --mixed and then stash changes and pop them in your branch.
 > or cherry-pick commits to another branch.

 ### Transfer commit to another branch (Cherry Pick)